What is split-year treatment?

-When leaving the UK, things may be more complex, as although you may be able to split the tax year for capital gains tax purposes, if you become non-resident for a period of five years or less and then become resident in the UK again, there are special rules that might seek to collect tax on any capital gains you had while you were abroad, in the year that you return.
+When leaving the UK, things may be more complex.
+Although you may be able to split the tax year for capital gains tax purposes, if you become non-resident for a period of five years or less and then become resident in the UK again, there are special rules that might charge UK capital gains tax on any capital gains you had while you were abroad, in the year that you return.
 These are anti-avoidance rules to prevent people from leaving the UK to dispose of an asset just to avoid capital gains tax.

 For instance, if you went overseas on 1 July 2023 and you were eligible to split the year from this date, then a disposal on, say, 1 September 2023 would not be charged to UK capital gains tax in that year.
 However, if you return to the UK within five years (say in 2026/27), the disposal will be treated as arising in the year you return.
 Similarly, if you make a disposal during 2024/25 and return to the UK in 2026/27, the disposal will be taxed as a gain accruing in 2026/27.

-These rules will only apply where you have been resident in the UK for four of the previous seven years prior to departure.
+These rules will only apply where you have been resident in the UK for four of the previous seven tax years prior to departure.

 These rules also only apply to gains on assets owned before you left the UK.
 Gains on assets both acquired and sold in the years between the tax year of departure and the tax year of return are not in scope of the regime.

 The rules on split-year treatment and capital gains are very complex.
 You should take further advice from a professional tax adviser or HMRC’s Residency unit if you are considering selling an asset.
 You can find out how to contact HMRC Residency unit on GOV.UK.
 We tell you how you can find a professional tax adviser in our Getting Help section.